Airbnb stock is now open for trading. Open an account with a commission-free broker such as M1 Finance and buy the stock today (details on how below).

-Airbnb is a marketplace that empowers homeowners to rent their home to tourists and those in need of a night’s stay.
+Airbnb is a marketplace that empowers homeowners and landlords to rent their properties to tourists and those in need of a night’s stay.
 Potential visitors can find unique accommodations and avoid staying in a hotel.

 Property owners become hosts and make money by letting people stay in their homes.
 They list the property on Airbnb with pictures, and potential visitors browse the area for a place that works for them.

 The model works for a basement apartment or a mansion in the Hollywood Hills.
 If there’s a demand for a place to stay, and the property is right for the potential visitor, the entire transaction occurs on the Airbnb platform.